HydraMeshnet/developer-portal/README.md

 ### IoP Fort Applications and Claim Management

-IoP Fort (or project Prometheus) is an umbrella project for applications, which are use DAC in any way.
-To be more specific, these applications are not just using DAC, but they use DAC and its rights management capability for various usecases where you'd like to handle your private data securely.
+IoP Fort (or project Prometheus) is an umbrella project for applications, which use [DAC](#dac-explained) in any way.
+To be more specific, these applications are not just using DAC, but they use DAC and its rights management capability for various use cases where you'd like to handle your private data securely.
 Please read more about IoP Fort and its architecture [here](prometheus.md).